alishashelby/oop-labs/README.md

   - **Educational programs** – ID, name, list of subjects assigned to semesters, and a program manager.
 - **Repositories**: In-memory storage for entities with ID-based search.
 - **Validation rules**:
-  - Editing by non-authors returns an error.
+  - Editing by non-authors returns an error;
-  - Cloned entities keep a reference to the source ID.
+  - Cloned entities keep a reference to the source ID;
-  - Subjects must total exactly 100 points.
+  - Subjects must total exactly 100 points;
 - Unit tests cover cloning, validation, and repository logic.

 ## Lab 3 - Corporate Messaging System